 These traits evolve with the age: “That disparity is almost invisible in pre-pubescent children – in fact, girls tend to outperform boys around the age of 10 – but that all changes as soon as puberty hits.

 “Males have testes, and testes produce testosterone – along with a few other hormones – which collectively are known as ‘androgens’, which means ‘male-making.’
-Androgens are responsible for generating ‘male-ness’ … and the bits of that that are relevant to the sport are: increased muscle mass; increased skeleton growth; changes to the shape of the skeleton; the cardiovascular system changes [our emphasis] … this creates, in males who’ve undergone puberty under the influence of these androgens, greater strength, greater power, greater endurance capacity, and the ability to produce forces at higher speeds than in women [our emphasis].”
+Androgens are responsible for generating ‘male-ness’ … and the bits of that that are relevant to the sport are: increased muscle mass; increased skeleton growth; changes to the shape of the skeleton; the cardiovascular system changes [our emphasis] … this creates, in males who’ve undergone puberty under the influence of these androgens, greater strength, greater power, greater endurance capacity, and the ability to produce forces at higher speeds than in women.”

 The sports scientist clarifies, “Of course, that’s not universally true: there are plenty of small, weak men, and plenty of large strong women.
 There are 10,000 men who are faster than the fastest women in the world over 100 meters.
 That group of men includes 15- and 14-year-old boys.
 The argument for sport is this: we don’t want to compare a very fast woman to a mediocre man.
 So the comparison between, say, Paula Radcliffe, or Katie Ledecky in the swimming pool, is not against someone like you or me, it’s against someone who is competing at the same relative level.”